 Note: If engine does not start, check engine oil level.
-Engine will not start with low or no engine oil.

-7. Grip the Starter Handle of the Engine loosely and pull it slowly several times to allow the gasoline to flow into the Engine's carburetor.
+Grip the Starter Handle of the Engine loosely and pull it slowly several times to allow the gasoline to flow into the Engine's carburetor.
 Then pull the Starter Handle gently until resistance is felt.
 Allow Cable to retract fully and then pull it quickly.
 Repeat until the engine starts.
+Note: Do not let the Starter Handle snap back against the engine.